beginning of content

 Key facts

-- The most common kidney cancer is renal cell carcinoma (RCC) which occurs in the cells of the kidney that filter your blood.
+• The most common type of kidney cancer is renal cell carcinoma (RCC), which occurs in the cells of the kidney that filter your blood.

-- Kidney cancer is diagnosed by urine tests, blood tests and imaging scans.
+• Kidney cancer is diagnosed with urine tests, blood tests and imaging scans.

-- Kidney cancer is usually treated with surgery, but your doctor may recommend other treatments depending on your circumstances.
+• Treatment for kidney cancer usually involves surgery, but your doctor may recommend other treatments depending on your circumstances.

 What is kidney cancer?